Plasma Cutter High Voltage: What It Means for Safety & Performance

 Incident Type Lesson Learned

-Fire Hazard Maintain a clutter-free workspace
+Fire Hazard Maintain a clean workspace and move flammable items away from sparks.

 Frequently Asked Questions